mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_install.md

 #### Windows

-For Windows, you dont need Python virtual environments since Python in Windows are already has own environments.
+For Windows, you dont need Python virtual environments since Python in Windows are already has it's own environments.

 **Notes:** Python drop support for old Windows-7 build.
 Before continuing, if you use old build of Windows-7, some update need to install: